Five Ways (Aquinas): Explanation

 This argument is a summary of a much longer argument, which is in the Summa Contra Gentiles, which itself is a summary of a much longer argument given by Aristotle in both The Physics, and The Metaphysics.
 Most arguments in the Summa are shortened arguments of much longer disputations.
-Hence, why some translate, "Summa Theologiae," as, "Summary Of Theology."
+Hence, why some translate, "Summa Theologiae", as, "Summary Of Theology".

 Aquinas uses the term "motion" in his argument, but by this he understands any kind of "change", more specifically a transit from potentiality to actuality.
-(For example, a puddle growing to be larger would be counted inside the boundaries of Aquinas' usage.)
+(For example, a puddle growing to be larger would be counted inside the boundaries of Aquinas's usage.)
 Since a potential does not yet exist (at least in a world with causality, such as our own), it cannot cause itself to exist and can therefore only be brought into existence by something already existing.

 Suarez contested the Aristotelian principle according to which all that moves is moved by something else (in omne quod movetur ab alio movetur), noting that living beings are capable of moving by themselves and are not moved by anything else, and that the heavens could be moved by a form internal to them.
 He then reformulated the principle to omne quod fit ab alio fit (everything that is made, is made by something else), and created the following argument: